devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/3-github-profile.md

 ## Tech Stack

-For this project, you have the flexibility to use HTML, CSS, and JavaScript to create the web page.
-You can also choose to use frontend libraries like React, Vue, or Svelte if you prefer.
-You can use any text editor or integrated development environment (IDE) to write your code.
-There are no specific requirements for the choice of HTML, CSS, and JavaScript frameworks or libraries.
-However, if you decide to use a frontend library, make sure to consider the learning curve and additional setup required.
-It is recommended to use Vanilla JavaScript for this project if you are not familiar with any frontend libraries.
+For this project, you have the flexibility to use HTML, CSS, and JavaScript or a Front-end library like React, Vue, etc. Consider the learning curve and additional setup required when choosing a library.

 Good luck with the challenge!